revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-69. Assume you have an employee table which stores the details of all employees and one department table which stores the department information and both these tables have primary-foreign key relationship, where emp_id of employee table is a primary key and dept_id of department table is a foreign key.
-Your boss has given you a task of fetching the details of those employee who have not assigned any department yet.
+69. Assume you have an employee table which stores the details of all employees and one department table which stores the department information, and both these tables have a primary-foreign key relationship, where emp_id of the employee table is a primary key and dept_id of the department table is a foreign key.
+Your boss has given you the task of fetching the details of those employees who have not been assigned any department yet.
 How will you do that?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)
 <details><summary> <b>Show Answer</b> </summary>